denysbutenko/provisioning/README.md

 # provisioning
 Various server and SBC provisioning scripts and setup notes.

-Snippets for common tasks are in `generic/`.
+Snippets for common tasks that are downloaded and executed by the top level scripts reside in `generic/`.

 ## Prerequisites